 EARLY LIFE:

-In the years leading up to her disappearance, she was abused by her longtime boyfriend.
-According to Dorothy, it was so bad that she once came upon her daughter hiding in a closet, and there were several instances of her having to be admitted to hospital due to the beatings she suffered.
+In the years leading up to her disappearance, Roxanne was abused by her longtime boyfriend.
+According to Dorothy, it was so bad that she once came upon her daughter hiding in a closet, and there were several instances of her having to be admitted to hospital, due to the beatings she suffered.
+Before long, she’d become dependent on drugs and alcohol.

-That spring, she called Angeline to say she was going to pick up the children, but never made it.
-A few months later, she gave birth to her third child, Cory Jr., who was taken from her custody and put under the care of Alberta’s social services.
+By late 2006, Roxanne was the mother of two children, Connor and Gaile, and had moved to Edmonton with her boyfriend, Cory McInnis.
+She’d left the children in the care of their great-grandmother, Angeline Courtorielle, until she and Cory got settled.
+That spring, she called Angeline to say she was going to pick up the kids, but never made it.
+A few months later, she gave birth to her third child, Cory, Jr., who was taken from her custody and put under the care of Alberta social services.

 DISAPPEARANCE: